-Positive Online Content Awareness Week
+Positive Online Content Awareness Month

-Positive Online Content Campaign
+Positive Online Content Campaign - 2019 edition

 More generally, we believe that children's digital literacy skills should be developed from an early age in order to allow them to assess the content they find online critically, while in turn protecting them from future online risks such as grooming, cyberbullying, sextortion, revenge porn or simply if encountering inappropriate content while surfing the web.
 By exposing young children to high quality online content from their very first online experiences, they can learn how to recognise the basic components of appropriate and positive content and services.

+What is more, by developing parents' digital literacy skills, this will empower them to act as digital role models, providing positive examples for their children right from their earliest online experiences.
 Children need to be monitored and seconded, which is why parents should be able to establish boundaries and guidelines for them.
 Parents cannot do everything, of course, but as informed consumers, digitally literate parents can play an active role, also by challenging industry, content providers and even politicians to make sure their children gain access to the best available online content.

 Digital content is playing an increasingly significant role in children's education, from an ever-younger age.
 For this reason, teachers and educators should be equipped to properly and effortlessly navigate through the wide array of online content available, in order to ensure the safest, most informative and engaging experiences for their pupils.
 Positive online content and services have the potential to enrich lessons and any educational activities by taking advantage of children's almost innate fascination and motivation to learn through digital media.